bangerth/biharmonic/readme.md

 into a file called `termination_signal` in the current directory.
 This will not immediately terminate the program; instead, it will finish the computations for the input frequencies it is currently working on, but not start computations for any further frequencies.
+To signal that the program has received the message, once the termination signal has been detected, the program also removes the `termination_signal` file.

 Since computations on each frequency typically take no more than a couple of seconds, this implies that the program terminates not long after.
 The last step of the program is to output data for all of the frequencies already computed into the `frequency_response.txt` file.
 In other